-In New York, Mosa performs with Wavefield Ensemble and has been a frequent collaborator with International Contemporary Ensemble (ICE) for the premiere of multimedia opera “Echo Drift” at PROTOTYPE Festival and Anna Thorvaldsdottir’s album, AEQUA.
+In Paris, Mosa will study with Anssi Karttunen, focusing on works by Kaija Saariaho, Betsy Jolas, and Pascal Dusapin.
+Mosa performs with Wavefield Ensemble in New York City, and has been a frequent collaborator with International Contemporary Ensemble (ICE) for the premiere of multimedia opera “Echo Drift” at PROTOTYPE Festival and Anna Thorvaldsdottir’s album, AEQUA.
 She has collaborated with more than 30 composers in her work with AXIOM, New Juilliard Ensemble, and Eco Ensemble.
 Mosa is an alumna of Doublestop Foundation and performed as an ambassador of the foundation after winning its Instrument Loan Competition in 2014.
 She was featured as a soloist (Schelomo and Schumann Cello Concerto) with the UC Berkeley Symphony Orchestra, as winner of its Concerto Competition.
 Performance highlights include a Juilliard tour to Stockholm and Helsinki with Esa-Pekka Salonen, Carnegie Hall with Juilliard Orchestra conducted by Marin Alsop, and performances with Joseph Silverstein and Danish String Quartet.
 Mosa has performed in masterclasses for Yo-Yo Ma, Frans Helmerson, Tamás Varga (Vienna Philharmonic), Gary Hoffman, and Paul Katz.

 As former Artistic Director of Celli@Berkeley and a San Francisco-based collective of cellists, Mosa commissioned and premiered new works for celli and electronics in the San Francisco Bay Area.
 In 2014, she co-produced Celli@Berkeley’s debut CD album in collaboration with composer Jared Redmond and Grammy-winning Barry Phillips.

 Mosa recently received her Master of Music from The Juilliard School.
 She holds bachelor's degrees in Music and in Society and Environment from UC Berkeley.
-Her honors thesis explored “Silence: In Performance and Within the Performer,” an analysis of the role of silence in music by J.S.
+While studying environmental science, she discovered an interest in urban planning and mitigation of noise pollution.
+Her music honors thesis explored “Silence: In Performance and Within the Performer,” an analysis of the role of silence in music by J.S.
 Bach, Hans Werner Henze and John Cage.

-Born to Taiwanese parents, she began playing cello at age seven in San Diego.
+Born to Taiwanese parents, she began her cello studies at age seven in San Diego.
 Her past teachers include Joel Krosnick, Jonathan Koh, and Catherine Godden.

 Presenting music outside of traditional performance spaces.